Zex158/recorder/README.md

+# A simple react scaffolding

-# recorder
+# How to start

-an app to record personal account and password
+* yarn install
+* npm run start